mhanauer/tech_cri_survey/README.md

 home_productive_overall_dat = home_productive_overall_dat %>% ungroup()

-title_home_productive_overall = paste0("What barriers do you have to working from home at full productivity?")
+title_home_productive_overall = paste0("What barriers do you have to working from home at full productivity?", " ", "n=", n_home_productive_overall_dat)

 table_home_productive_overall =
   gt(home_productive_overall_dat) %>%
   tab_header(title = title_home_productive_overall)%>%
   tab_footnote(footnote = "Respondents can select all that apply so count / percent can add up to more / less than total n / 100%.
-N is the total number who completed the survey according to REDCap, did not have missing data in any of the response options and stated they were working from home.",  locations = cells_body(columns = vars(percent, n), rows = 1))%>% cols_label(type_productive = md("Response option"), n = md("N"), percent = md("Percent")) table_home_productive_overall gtsave(table_home_productive_overall, "table_home_productive_overall.png")
+N is the total number who completed the survey according to REDCap, did not have missing data in any of the response options, and stated they were working from home.",  locations = cells_body(columns = vars(percent, n), rows = 1))%>% cols_label(type_productive = md("Response option"), n = md("N"), percent = md("Percent")) table_home_productive_overall gtsave(table_home_productive_overall, "table_home_productive_overall.png")
 ```